 - Go to a Lake

 If you have any lakes near you, be sure to check them out.
-They’re great to visit when you want to go for a quick swim or boat ride.
+They’re great to visit for an outdoor adventure, when you want to go for a quick swim or boat ride.
 If you don’t live near a beach, a lake is a great alternative.

 - Ride in a Go-Kart